 We can see your breathtaking exhibitions and works on your website.
 Where do you get your creative inspiration from?

 I get my inspiration from everywhere.
 I spend a lot of time looking closely at the world around me, taking photographs and stopping to admire design, architecture, art and life unravelling around me.
 I go to exhibitions and attend talks to see and hear what other artists are doing and to be inspired.

-How do you juggle the focus you need to give to your art as well as being a mummy to gorgeous baby?
+How do you give the focus you need to give to your art, as well as being a mummy to gorgeous baby?
 This must be quite a juggling act.
-Do you have help?

 As Francis doesn’t sleep much in the day I am finding it hard to quickly do my work at his nap time.
 I prioritise other things (like feeding myself) in the precious short time.
 My husband and I juggle childcare so I can focus on work for blocks of time, but it’s still early days (nearly six months).
 We don’t have family or friends nearby so we are doing everything ourselves, we are a great little team!
 My studio manager is a godsend and is making sure things are getting done for me from a work point of view.
 During my pregnancy I tried to organise exhibitions and work on upcoming commissions for after Francis was born, this way my work wouldn’t stand still.

 Tell us how motherhood has changed you?
-And what aspect of motherhood has really taken you by surprise?
+What aspect of motherhood has taken you by surprise?